jackmcdade/docs-starter-kit/README.md

 This repository contains a Statamic Starter Kit for creating a documentation website.
 You're welcome to clone it down and start playing with it.
 You can view [a demo over here](https://statamic-docs-starter-kit.netlify.app/).

+While this starter kit itself is free and doesn't require a license, you can [optionally donate to Duncan](https://duncanm.dev/donate), the developer behind it to show your appreciation.

 ## Features
 * Beautiful documentation
 * Built with Tailwind with Vanilla JS